Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 How to care for orchids indoors

-Phalaenopsis (Moth) are the most popular orchid to grow indoors and has blooms that can last for months.
-Growing phalaenopsis orchids is easy for beginners as long as you mist the leaves to create humidity, locate them in bright indirect light and plant them in a well draining aerated, pine bark potting mix.
+The Phalaenopsis (Moth) is my favorite orchid to grow indoors and has blooms that can last for months.
+Growing phalaenopsis orchids is easy for beginners as long as you are able to mist the leaves to create humidity, locate them in bright indirect light, and plant them in a well-draining, aerated, pine bark potting mix.

 Here is a table summarizing the main requirements of growing phalaenopsis orchids for beginners:

-How to Care for Phalaenopsis Orchids Indoors:Indoor Orchid Requirements:
+How to Care for Your Phalaenopsis Orchids Indoors:Indoor Orchid Requirements:

 Best Pots for Orchids:Clear plastic pots as the roots need light.

-Best Soil for Orchids:Pine bark based orchid potting mix is better then moss.
+Best Soil for Orchids:Pine bark-based orchid potting mix is better than moss.

 Optimal Temperature Range:65°F to 80°F (16°C to 26°C) is the ideal temperature range.
 Temperature fluctuations cause the flowers or flower buds to drop.